EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Skin/README.md

 	  - `Alchemy 2.5`: Choose if your version of 3ds Max has the Alchemy 2.5 exporter.
 The Alchemy 2.5 exporter is included on the virtual machine version of 3ds Max 5.
 	  - `Alchemy 5`: Choose if your version of 3ds Max has the Alchemy 5 exporter.
 The Alchemy 5 exporter is most commonly used with 3ds Max 10 and 3ds Max 12.
     - **Transparency**:
 	  - `Yes`: Choose if your texture needs to have partial or full transparency.
-This will export in a format that supports transparency (DXT5 compression for dds textures, no compression for png textures).
+This will export in a format that supports transparency.
+For Alchemy 2.5, this will always be uncompressed/plain png.
+For Alchemy 5, this will be DXT5 for dds textures and uncompressed/plain png for png textures.
 	  - `No`: Choose if your texture should not have any transparency.
 This will export in a format that does not support transparency (DXT1 compression for dds textures, PNG8 compression for png textures).
 	- **PSP Texture Compression**:
 	  - `PNG4`: Choose if you want to export PSP textures with PNG4 compression.
 PNG4 compression reduces the image to 16 colors.
 This results in a smaller texture size but worse texture quality.
 This is the standard format used by the PSP versions of XML2, MUA1, and MUA2.